Fechin/reference/source/_posts/c.md

 }
 ```

-set the file pointer to the given position
+Set the file pointer to the given position

 ### rewind()